zuozhenggh/learning-library/solutions-library/ebs-move-improve/deploy/deploy.md

 ![](./images/findMarketplaceApplication.png " ")

-2. Find and click **Oracle E-BUsiness Suite Cloud Manager Stack for Demos**.
+2. Find and click **Oracle E-Business Suite Cloud Manager Stack for Demos**.

 3. In the version drop-down list, ensure that the default of ```Oracle-EBS-Cloud-Manager-Stack-for-Demos-<date>``` is selected.\